Barlow Road: Later use and historic designations

-Today
+Preservation

 On the western side of the Cascades, U.S. Route 26 follows more or less the same route from Sandy to Government Camp; south of Government Camp, US 26 follows a valley just west of the Barlow Road's route along Barlow Creek.
 The route is concurrent with a few miles of the southern end of Oregon Route 35, and much of the Mount Hood Highway.

 The Barlow Road is intact as a dirt road in a roughly north–south stretch along Barlow Creek; other portions are pristine ruts up to 6 ft deep.
 The easternmost part of the original Barlow Road in Wasco County traverses an unpopulated area within Mount Hood National Forest and follows small Forest Service roads and "Jeep trails", then Rock Creek Dam Road, and finally Wamic Market Road, north of the White River, from the Cascades to Tygh Valley.
 The areas east of Mount Hood National Forest have always been sparsely populated.
 Good wagon wheel rut viewing is possible at Pioneer Woman's Grave near Bennett Pass and in several other places.
 Much of the Clackamas County side is buried under US 26.
 Overall, about twenty percent of the road is still visible today.

 A roadside marker and trail at Laurel Hill (just west of Government Camp) provides history and access to the portion where a sixty percent grade was present in the early Barlow Road.
 Wagons were lowered down the hill winched by ropes wrapped around trees.